TableauExamples/Tableau_Postman/README.md

 All of these functions are present in this collection, but you must replace the authToken and IDs that appear and also the server url/ip to point it at your installation of Tableau Server.

+For more information see the file titled API Reference.pdf

 ###Warning
 This collection is not officially 'blessed' by Tableau Engineering or Support.
 What does that mean?
 We didn't have a qa team test it.
 It's a tool for learning how to use the REST API and shouldn't be used for more than that.